Cadwallader Davis Blayney, 12th Lord Blayney

 The Lord Blayney title has remained dormant since 1874, with a number of attempts to lay claim to the title.
 A rather large review on the topic was made by the eminant historian and researcher Edward Rowley-Morris in 1877 who was not successful in establishing a reputable claim for anyone.
 Furthermore, he notes "It was not a question of succession to any estates or other property, as the deceased nobleman left him surviving a sister Anne...." [p3].

 As best as I can determine, no male heir seems probable from any Lord Blayney other than the first, namely his next brother, Sir Arthur Blayney (1603-1659), which is what Rowley-Morris tried to find.
 However he spent considerable time researching non-male lines of the second son, Henry (which also leads us to Arthur Blayney (1716-1795), the last Blayney Gregynog heir.
 The male descendents of the third son of Sir Arthur (1603-1659), Arthur Blayney are never satisfactorally identified and so hold a significant potential for a canditate.
 There are five children to his first wife, Mary Forbes [Edward, Richard, Henry and 2 unkowns], apparently 6 offspring to his second wife Jane Smothergill and the possibility of a third wife (Lady Sterling of Ireland), with an unknown number of sons.
 See Edward1.html, .

-Of course, I have not yet established the link between my Blayney ancestor and known Blayney members of the Blayney aristocracy, but he is bound to be the true heir to the title!
-The next problem is the fact that I have a number of cousins descended from my grandfather's older brother, not to mention a couple of older brothers.... :-)
+Of course, now that there is a reasonanly established the link between my Blayney ancestor (Thomas ap Ieuan BLAYNEY) and known members of the Blayney aristocracy (Thomas was also the Grandfather of the 1st Baron, Edward), there is no shortage of other Blayneys also not a direct descendant, not to mention the fact that I have a number of cousins descended from my grandfather's older brother, not to mention a couple of older brothers of my own.... :-)